msadouni/cakephp-mailer-plugin/README.markdown

 It also replaces the debug mode by writing to the `tmp/logs/error.log` file.
 Easy debugging with `tail -f` or Console rocks.

+Note : it requires PHP 5 because of `__call`.
+Components extend `Object` directly, so I couldnʼt use the overload features provided by `Overloadable`.

 ## Installation

 - Clone from github : in your plugin directory type